 It is sometimes difficult to justify single-use appliances, and not just due to the cost.
 The space that the appliance takes up, whether in a cupboard or on a counter, is space that cannot be used for other multi-function appliances, as a prep area, or for anything else you may want to do in the kitchen.
 Products that make an effort to be compact, or at least efficient with the space they take up, always have an advantage over those that do not (all else being equal).

 The Cuisinart – Round Classic Waffle Maker was our other top pick, and our top compact pick, thanks to its efficient use of space.

 The dimensions of the Cuisinart waffle maker are 11 x 8.5 x 4 inches, making it the most compact of all six waffle makers we tested.
 On top of that, the Cuisinart can stand up when not in use, which means you can place it up against a wall when not in use, and it’ll take up less than a foot of width and only stick out about four inches.

-Cuisinart Round Classic Waffle Maker
+Cuisinart-Round Classic Waffle Maker

-Produces high-quality waffles despite its small stature.
+Produces high-quality waffles despite its size.

 We also found the build quality of the Cuisinart waffle maker to be impressive as well — particularly when taking the price point into account.
 This waffle maker feels like a premium product and looks good in any kitchen.

 We also liked the quick cooking speed of the Cuisinart.
-While it wasn’t quite as fast as the Oster waffle maker, it was a respectable second place, and could go from off to two fully cooked waffles in just over ten minutes.
+While it wasn’t quite as fast as the BELLA waffle maker, it was a respectable second place, and could go from off to two fully cooked waffles in just over ten minutes.